OULibraries/homebox/README.txt

 Similar to the previously mentioned, Homebox integrates with the Organic Groups module.
 You have the option to have a Homebox page reside as a group homepage tab, or become the new group homepage itself.
 You must enable the homebox_og module then navigate to admin/og/homebox.
+If your site is using Panels and you set a Homebox page to act as a group homepage, it will automatically disable any Panels that override node views.

 FEATURES INTEGRATION